higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 ## 2. High-Level Goals

-1. **Usable Memecoin Framework**: Allow new projects to spin up “fun, hype-based” tokens with reliable **trust-minimized** code on Solana.
+1. **Usable Memecoin Framework**: Allow new projects to spin up "fun, hype-based" tokens with reliable **trust-minimized** code on Solana.
 2. **No Additional Minting**: Once the total supply is minted, the mint authority is burned, ensuring no unexpected inflation.
 3. **Evolving Token Identity**: Each token can embed comedic or brand-centric evolution triggers, changing its name or URIs as the price or volume crosses new thresholds.
-4. **Conviction-Based Rewards**: Large stakeholders (≥ a threshold % of supply) can claim or automatically receive special NFTs signifying their “conviction” or loyalty.
+4. **Conviction-Based Rewards**: Large stakeholders (≥ a threshold % of supply) can claim or automatically receive special NFTs signifying their "conviction" or loyalty.
 5. **Secure Fee Infrastructure**: Protocol-based instructions seamlessly route fees to PDAs, with minimal risk of misappropriation.
 6. **Flexible Deployment**: The program can be configured to remain upgradable under a multisig or locked permanently for immutability.